John Kenneth Galbraith: Family

 On September 17, 1937, Galbraith married Catherine Merriam Atwater, whom he met while she was a Radcliffe graduate student.
 Their marriage lasted for 68 years.
-The Galbraiths resided in Cambridge, Massachusetts, and had a summer home in Townshend, VT.
-They had four sons: J. Alan Galbraith is a partner in the Washington, DC, law firm Williams & Connolly; Douglas Galbraith died in childhood of leukemia; Peter W. Galbraith has been an American diplomat who served as Ambassador to Croatia and is a commentator on American foreign policy, particularly in the Balkans and the Middle East; James K. Galbraith is a progressive economist at the University of Texas at Austin Lyndon B. Johnson School of Public Affairs.
+The Galbraiths resided in Cambridge, Massachusetts, and had a summer home in Townshend, Vermont.
+They had four sons: J. Alan Galbraith was a partner in the Washington, DC, law firm Williams & Connolly (now retired); Douglas Galbraith died in childhood of leukemia; Peter W. Galbraith has been an American diplomat who served as Ambassador to Croatia and is a commentator on American foreign policy, particularly in the Balkans and the Middle East; James K. Galbraith is a progressive economist at the University of Texas at Austin Lyndon B. Johnson School of Public Affairs.
 The Galbraiths also had ten grandchildren.

 A memorial plaque stands adjoining a stone inukshuk overlooking the Galbraith family farm on the Thompson (Hogg) Line just east of Willey Road, just north of the one room school he attended.
 The family home—a large white farm house—still stands, as do many of the original farm buildings.